A multi-modal vision-language model for generalizable annotation-free pathology localization: Results

+In this section, we demonstrate AFLoc's annotation-free diagnostic performance through zero-shot classification, using CXR, retinal fundus images, and histopathology datasets.
+For comparison, we also present the results of two unsupervised anomaly detection methods, ReContrast and RD++.
+These methods, without fine-tuning using labeled datasets, are referred to as `zero-shot' methods for convenience.

-We performed zero-shot classification tasks on the RSNA and SIMM CXR datasets.
-As shown in Table \ref{tab2}, the two saliency-based methods (ReContrast and RD++) scored lower compared to vision-language multi-modal pre-training methods.
-This underscored the importance of expert-knowledge-rich text reports.
-MedKLIP performed well in this task, likely because of its unique semantic simplification of text reports, which enabled the model to learn classification-relevant knowledge extensively.
-AFLoc achieved AUROC scores of 89.2\% and 89.6\% on the two datasets, respectively, demonstrating that the proposed multi-modal semantic alignment method effectively captures the classification features from both text and images.
+\textbf{Diagnosis Performance on Chest X-Ray} In our study, we conducted zero-shot classification tasks on the RSNA Pneumonia, SIMM, NIH ChestXray14, and CXR-LT datasets.
+As depicted in Fig. \ref{fig:zeroshot_cls}a, the saliency-based methods (ReContrast and RD++) yield lower scores in comparison to the vision-language multi-modal pre-training techniques.
+This highlights the significance of incorporating expert-knowledge-rich text reports.
+MedKLIP excels in this task, likely due to its distinctive semantic simplification of text reports, facilitating effective learning of classification-relevant information.
+Nevertheless, our AFLoc achieves the highest AUROC scores of 0.881 (RSNA), 0.902 (SIIM), 0.737 (NIH ChestXray14), 0.735 (CXR-LT Task 2), and 0.726 (CXR-LT Task 3) on the four datasets, respectively.
+Supplementary Table\ref{extab:zeroshot_cls_cxr} provides detailed comparisons across various datasets and diseases.
+AFLoc demonstrates notable performance improvements over MedKLIP for specific diseases like atelectasis, pneumothorax, and pleural thickening.
+These results underscore the AFLoc's ability to effectively align multi-modal information, leveraging both the visual and textual features to capture complex classification patterns.